Film Review – No Country for Old Men (2007)

-But where the Coens truly shine in this film are the themes that they were able to translate from Cormac McCarthy’s book.
-The meaning of the title of the movie is seen in Sheriff Bell’s character, who inexplicably becomes the main protagonist by the end of the movie.
-No Country for Old Men tackles the idea of a person’s place in the world and how one realizes that they cannot keep up in their desired role in society as time passes and learn to finally move on in life, as seen by Tommy Lee Jones always being one step behind.
+Where the Coens truly shine in this film are the themes that they were able to translate from Cormac McCarthy’s book.
+The meaning of the title of the movie is seen in Sheriff Bell’s character, who inexplicably becomes the main protagonist.
+No Country for Old Men tackles the idea of a person’s place in the world and how one realizes that they cannot keep up in their desired role in society.
+Tommy Lee Jones is always one step behind, accenting his frailty.
 Although, as humans, we strive to be the best version of ourselves, sometimes that just isn’t enough to accomplish the task.

 As mentioned above, the film further explores the idea of escaping impending doom which realistically, isn’t possible.
 This concept may sound like a bit of a downer, but it is very well-realized on screen.

-No Country for Old Men may not be the movie for you if you are looking for a lighthearted, feel-good movie, but its a loaded, tension filled movie that is masterfully crafted from the Coen Brothers.
+No Country for Old Men may not be the movie for you if you are looking for a lighthearted, feel-good movie.
+However, it’s a loaded, tension filled movie that is masterfully crafted from the Coen Brothers.
 It absolutely gets an A+.
 If you haven’t seen the movie yet, make it your priority to stream it the next time you’re on Netflix.

 Thanks for reading!
 Have you seen No Country for Old Men?
 Comment down below with your thoughts!

 If you enjoyed this article, please feel free to like, share, and subscribe.

 What movie topic should I discuss next?
 Whether it be old or new, the choice is up to you!